Home » Teaching & Workshops

 - Bill Ainslie

-Please contact me to enquire about joining, and for further details.
+Please contact me for further details.

 One long summer school holiday, in the early 1970’s my mother rented the vacant hair dressing salon in Mooi River, KZN, for me to teach art.
 Little did I realise then that that small project would evolve into a lifelong interest of mine.